Functions

 TIMETRUNCATE(expr, time_unit [, use_current_timezone])

-Function Description: Truncates the timestamp according to the specified time unit time_unit.
+Function Description: Truncates the timestamp according to the specified time unit time_unit

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

 Usage Instructions:

-• When truncating to a week (1w), the calculation of TIMETRUNCATE is based on the UNIX timestamp (1970-01-01 00:00:00 UTC).
-The UNIX timestamp starts on a Thursday, so all truncated dates are Thursdays.
+is not specified, the default value is 1. - When truncating the time value to a week (1w), the calculation of timetruncate is based on the Unix timestamp (January 1, 1970, 00:00:00 UTC).
+Since the Unix timestamp starts on a Thursday, all truncated dates are Thursdays.

 TIMEZONE